 Internal Affairs Unit

-During his tenure, Sheriff Bill Elder has continued to improve the business practices of the Sheriff’s Office with the explicit goal of providing the citizens of El Paso County with a safe, secure, living environment.
+The El Paso County Sheriff's Office has continued to improve the business practices of the Sheriff’s Office with the explicit goal of providing the citizens of El Paso County with a safe and secure living environment.
 Consistent with this goal is establishing processes that monitor external and internal practices in a manner that is consistent, fair, and transparent to both public and employee scrutiny.
 The administrative arm charged with monitoring employee adherence to established policies is the Internal Affairs Unit.

 Internal Affairs Unit Function